isomerpages/moe-temasekjc/_admissions/JC1 Orientation 2026.md

 the test with your earpiece and writing stationery.
 There is no alternative timing for this written test.</p>
 <p>Please note that walk-ins are <strong><u>not allowed</u></strong>.
 Inaccurate
-formfilling or late submission would also invalidate your application.</p>
+form filling or late submission would also invalidate your application.</p>
 <p></p>
 <h4><strong>H2 Knowledge and Inquiry</strong></h4>
 <p>Please note there will be a KI sample lesson and aptitude test from <strong>2pm to 3:30pm</strong> at <strong>G301</strong> on <strong>Thursday, 5 Feb 2026</strong>.</p>